joemolloy/ch-pt-pricing/README.md

 java -Xmx10G -cp ch_pt_utils-{VERSION}.jar ch.ethz.matsim.ch_pt_utils.routing.batch.RunBatchRouting [OPTIONS]
 ```

-There are four mandatory options:
+There are six mandatory options:
 - `--network-path [PATH]` to a MATSim network file
 - `--schedule-path [PATH]` to a MATSim schedule file
 - `--requests-path [PATH]` to the CSV file mentioned above
 - `--output-path [PATH]` to the output file path
+- `--triangles-path [PATH]` to a CSV file containing all SBB distance triangles
+- `--zones-path [PATH]` to a geojson file containing all stations and their authorities / zones

 Optional are the following settings:
 - `--threads [NUMBER]` determines how many routing threads will be used